Aditya16828/FlightsService-AirlineTicketBooking/README.md

 - ROUTES FOLDER -> should contain all the routes; this helps in avoiding the common prefix in the request url.

+- SEEDER FOLDER -> (will help in development) helps to seed some data or put some starting data/starting value.

 ## Creating CRUD APIs
 - **For City DB**